With coastlines on both the Caribbean and Pacific, Costa Rica is a country well worth visiting. It's also one of the happiest countries in the world.

 Santa Teresa

-For the digital nomads who want to escape the bustling cities and want to experience nature in its purest form, Santa Teresa is the place to go.
+For the digital nomads who want to escape the bustling cities and experience nature in its purest form, Santa Teresa is the place to go.

-Started as a remote fishing village, this small coastal town has serene beaches with no overflow of visitors, authentic local food, and friendly locals.
+Originally a remote fishing village, this small coastal town boasts serene beaches with minimal visitor congestion, authentic local cuisine, and friendly locals.

 Summary

-You can find accommodation via Airbnb or in hostels or get the services of companies like Selina providing coworking spaces in their hotels.
+You can find accommodation via Airbnb or in hostels, or utilize services catering to digital nomads, which provide co-working spaces in their hotels.

 While you are there, do not miss the city life of San Jose, the beaches of Puerto Viejo de Talamanca and Tamarindo, and the natural beauty of Santa Teresa.
 Pura vida!